+DUBAI -- It is with absolute disappointment and dismay I am writing this note with a hope that some change is forthcoming from your organization in terms of training your staff and also to provide your clients a sense of dignity.
 I travelled from Toronto to Dubai on EK242 on 23 Jan 2013.
 The flight arrived late and therefore departed 2 hours behind schedule.
 It landed in Dubai at 21.10 and my connecting flight was at 21.55.
 I was stopped immediately after disembarking and asked to follow an agent to a counter because I will NOT be able to take the connection even though the connection happens to leave the same terminal A where I landed.

-Even though I could have taken the connection, my boarding pass issued in Toronto for the connection was torn off, and was issued a fresh boarding pass for a flight leaving after 24 hours.
+Even though I could have taken the connection, my boarding pass issued in Toronto for the connection was torn off and was issued a fresh boarding pass for a flight leaving after 24 hours.
 I was then directed to stand in another line to pick up my “food voucher”.
-When I reached the agent at the 'Food voucher' counter, I was shocked to be issued a food voucher for 1 meal for the entire 24 hour period.
+When I reached the agent at the 'Food voucher' counter, I was shocked to be issued a food voucher for 1 meal for the entire 24-hour period.
 The agent then stamped on my boarding pass “Food Voucher Issued”.
 When asked if residents of UAE are entitled for one meal a day, the agent was quick to reply that if is “FREE”.

 He then went on to say that I can come back and stand in line for the next voucher at the time of the next meal.
 I then asked him why he stamped “Food voucher Issued” on my boarding pass and the next agent would certainly not issue me another voucher for which he quipped “It is up to the agent”.
-I have therefore decided not to use the food voucher Emirates has issued would like to return it with thanks as a sign of protest.
+I have therefore decided not to use the food voucher Emirates has issued, would like to return it with thanks as a sign of protest.

 A brief background about myself: I used to fly with Emirates earlier and moved to Etihad.
-I am a Etihad Gold member and I recently (about 4 months back) moved back to Emirates because a friend of mine suggested I use Emirates due to the radical change over the years and within months I have attained the silver status and heading out to become a gold member, however incidents like this does not help.
+I am an Etihad Gold member and I recently (about 4 months back) moved back to Emirates because a friend of mine suggested I use Emirates due to the radical change over the years and within months I have attained the silver status and heading out to become a gold member, however incidents like this does not help.

-The quality of an airline is known only when they show their concern in handling a difficult situation..
+The quality of an airline is known only when they show their concern in handling a difficult situation.
 I happened to read online an article titled “Maurice Flanagan's Emirates Airline: Flying High and Treating Customers like Sheikhs”.
 Not sure if the author knows the meaning of Treating clients like Sheikhs.

 It is understandable that such attitudes are expected from a country where passports of expat workers from the third world are seized by the employer and the employee is deprived of the freedom to travel freely in and out of the country.
-However, emirates must understand that airline passengers are paying and travelling and is exactly the opposite of employers paying their employees.
+However, Emirates must understand that airline passengers are paying and travelling and is exactly the opposite of employers paying their employees.
 I am not drawing parallels or justifying the seizure of passports of expat employees.

-There is no contact information provided on the Emirates website and a communication to the emirates board was returned to me undelivered.
+There is no contact information provided on the Emirates website and a communication to the Emirates board was returned to me undelivered.
 I will therefore post this online and I hope this correspondence reaches the right people and hope action is taken to correct situation like this.
 I am certainly expecting a response from the airline.
 I don't think I deserve the treatment meted out to me today by your team.
 I am still waiting at the Dubai airport, I have killed 7 hours this far, and 17 to go.

 I am writing regarding my family's recent experience attempting to go on holiday.
 Our family holiday that we had been planning for over 5 months was completely ruined by the negligence of Emirates and incorrect advice given to me by the travel agent.